omnibox-project/omnibox/readme.md

 - Create a output format that is used everywhere
 - Send usage statistics for presenting on website, if user opts in
 - Delete site by typing the project name instead of id in the list, to avoid accidental deletion
+- Remove input and output arguments from methods
+- Check if database exists when setting up a new project -> promt for removal or add suffix
+- Add default project directory to config